Sainte Marie among the Iroquois: Abandonment

 After two years, the Mohawks threatened to attack the mission, and a new French Governor lost interest in the project.
 The entire group fled safely in 1658.
-No further missions in Iroquois territory were attempted by the French.
+No further missions in Haudenosaunee territory were attempted by the French.

 Reconstructed mission and museum

 The French "Fort"

+In the 1930s, a replica of the mission site was built, though it was fairly historically inaccurate.
+A "wild west" style fort was built instead of a more historically accurate French mission.
+However, the original palisades (a "spiked wooden wall") deceptively made the mission appear to be a fort.
+In the 17th century both native and colonial communities used palisades as protection not only against enemies, but also animals and the elements.

-In the 1930s, a replica of Sainte Marie de Ganentaa was built on a bluff overlooking Onondaga Lake as part of the Works Progress Administration/WPA program.
-However, a "wild west" style fort was built instead of a more historically accurate French mission.
-It is believed this is due to a passing reference to a "French fort" that a French war expedition, led by Louis de Buade de Frontenac, had built in 1696 on the shore of Onondaga Lake.
+It is believed the confusion is due to a passing reference to a "French fort" that a French war expedition, led by Louis de Buade de Frontenac, had built in 1696 on the shore of Onondaga Lake.
 This "fort" was just an encampment of tents with a small palisade around it and was only occupied for about two weeks.
 The site that the new "French fort" was built upon was close to the original location since the original was covered by the parking lot of LeMoyne Manor.

 Starting in the 1970s it was run by Onondaga County Parks with costumed interpreters who portrayed the French and Haudenosaunee who had lived there.
-The style of interpretation was 3rd-person, meaning that the people portraying the characters dressed like the characters they represented, but spoke of them in the third person (Third-person).
+The style of interpretation was 3rd-person, meaning that the people portraying the characters dressed like the characters they represented, but spoke of them in the (third-person).